PiLoT650/Watchguard_Cytomic_Orion/misp/Install_misp_cytomic_orion.md

 ## Upload IOCs from MISP to Cytomic IOC

 Now we can upload the created event with this two attributes.
 After this both will be IOCs on Orion.
+(Enrichment and or Upload are independent!)

 1. Menu > **Event Actions** > **List Events** > select your ID of the event you just added
 2. Table > **Tags** add the cytomic upload tag and submit